dylantonthat/NBAPlayerStatisticsEngine/README.md

 ## Contributing

 You are welcome to download and play around with this app.
-Any kind of feedback is encouraged.
+Any feedback is encouraged.